FUenal/Security-Incident-Analysis-Using-SQL/README.md

 ## Introduction

-The purpose of these scenarios are to assess my proficiency in using SQL for data analysis and problem-solving.
-It aims to validate my ability to construct SQL queries, apply filters, and retrieve relevant information from a database based on specific criteria.
+The objective of these situations is to evaluate my competency in utilizing SQL for data analysis and addressing problems.
+It seeks to confirm my capability to formulate SQL queries, implement filters, and extract pertinent information from a database in accordance with specific criteria.

 ## Objective

-This exercise evaluates my understanding of SQL syntax, query construction, and data retrieval techniques by simulating a scenario involving data analysis.
-It assesses my capability to navigate and query a database effectively, extracting valuable insights and information to address specific requirements or solve problems.
+This task assesses my grasp of SQL syntax, query creation, and data retrieval methods through a simulated data analysis scenario.
+It evaluates my proficiency in efficiently navigating and querying a database, extracting pertinent insights and information to meet specific requirements or solve problems.

-These scenarios serve as a practical demonstration of my SQL skills, showcasing my ability to manipulate data, apply filters, and analyze datasets to uncover patterns, anomalies, or other meaningful information.
-It showcases my competence in utilizing SQL as a versatile tool for querying and analyzing data, enabling me to extract valuable insights and draw informed conclusions.
+These exercises provide a hands-on illustration of my SQL proficiency, demonstrating my adeptness in manipulating data, implementing filters, and analyzing datasets to unveil patterns, anomalies, or other significant information.
+They underscore my competence in employing SQL as a versatile tool for querying and analyzing data, enabling me to extract valuable insights and draw informed conclusions.

 ## Scenario 1

-In this scenario, I encountered a potential security incident that took place after business hours.
-The incident prompted me to initiate an investigation to identify the root cause and assess the impact.
-To gain deeper insights into the situation, I needed to query the ``log_in_attempts`` table and focus on reviewing the login activity that occurred after the designated closing time of 6 PM.
+In this situation, I came across a potential security incident occurring outside regular business hours.
+This incident prompted me to launch an inquiry to pinpoint the underlying cause and evaluate its repercussions.
+To delve deeper into the matter, I had to execute a query on the ``log_in_attempts`` table, concentrating on examining login activity that occurred past the specified closing time of 6 PM.

-I used the following query:
+I employed the subsequent query:

 ```
 SELECT *